SemanticMediaWiki/SemanticWatchlist/README.md

 ## Requirements

-- PHP 5.3 or later
+- PHP 5.3 - 5.6 and HHVM
-- MediaWiki 1.19 or later
+- MediaWiki 1.19 - 1.25
-- Semantic MediaWiki 1.9 or later
+- Semantic MediaWiki 2.x (and 1.9.x)
-- MySQL 5 or later
+- MySQL 5 (or later) and SQLite 3

 ## Installation

-The recommended way to install this extension is by using [Composer][composer].
+Semantic Watchlist is installed via [Composer][composer], much the same as Semantic MediaWiki.
 Just add the following to the MediaWiki `composer.json` file and run the `php composer.phar install/update` command.

 ```json